appium/appium-inspector/README.md

 * Simulate Siri commands for iOS
 * Switch into web context modes and interact with web elements
 * Test out your own locator strategies
-* Access a huge library of Appium actions to run with a simple click, including providing your own parameters
+* Access a huge library of Appium commands to run with a simple click, including providing your own parameters

 ### Supported cloud platforms